ttran247/ToDoList/README.md

 # Assessment: Todos, Part II

-Previously, you wrote an application tha displayed a list of todos.
+Previously, you wrote an application that displayed a list of todos.
 For this assessment, you'll be extending that todo application such that users can actually interact with it.

 *Once again, part 1 was purely visual and no functionality.
 Part 2 will be focused on adding functionality*